 The Marconi Cocktail

-The Marconi isn’t widely published.
-A New York Times article from 1992 claims it was invented at the Bull and Bear bar at the Waldorf-Astoria hotel not long after the Titanic disaster.
+The Marconi cocktail isn’t widely published.
+A New York Times article from 1992 claims it was invented at the Bull and Bear bar in the Waldorf-Astoria hotel not long after the Titanic disaster.
 This seems plausible as Marconi accompanied a reporter from the Times to talk with the surviving radio operator.

 The Marconi recipe is dead simple regardless of its origin.
 It’s really just a Manhattan variation, substituting Calvados or apple brandy for the whiskey and adding a dose of orange bitters.

 - 2 oz Calvados or other apple brandy

 - 1 oz Sweet Vermouth